lvanroye/generalization_riccati/README.md

 This repository accompagnies the Wiley paper "Generalization Riccati Recursion".
-The purpose of the paper is dual:
+The purpose of the paper is:

 - reproducable benchmark results and possibility to test out performance on other platforms and for other problems

 - possible re-use of code, specifically the gen_riccati part of this repo

+- clarifications for details of our implementation

 This repository contains